 - Display a YARD SIGN on your property or at your business to help spread concern.
 Signs are free if visibly posted on potentially impacted large parcels of land or on major roads.
 Donations are requested from general supporters to help recover volunteer, out of pocket expenses.

 - Make sure your neighbors are informed.
-No-Uplands.com has produced an extensive, 10 page article addressing many concerns about the proposal that can be printed out, stapled and mailed to your neighbors with a first class stamp or handed to them in-person.
+No-Uplands.com has produced an extensive, 8 page handout addressing many concerns about the proposal that can be printed out, stapled and mailed to your neighbors with a first class stamp or handed to them in-person.
 For quality and accountability purposes, the article contains many footnotes with links to source studies and documents.
 The footnotes appearing in the article become fully operative when one is reading the electronic version that can be accessed on line: https://bit.ly/uplands-m and downloaded for storing and reading on one’s computer (Download Instructions).

 - Receive updates for you and your neighbors by emailing the following contact information to email@example.com : (a) Full Name (b) Email Address, (c) Street Address and (d) Affected Property Location if different from mailing address.